JRatschat/Website-JR/content/post/Working-for-Free-Improved-My-Life-in-3-Great-Ways/index.md

 First, there is my team with whom I organize everything.
 I won’t lie.
 Being in a student initiative involves a lot of work.
 But through that work and the shared purpose, I got close to my team.
 We see each other every week, which led to new friendships.
 And these people are cool, driven, and inspiring — precisely the people I want to call friends.

 Second, I met so many participants.
 Each and everyone is different.
-At TechAcademy, we are open to every faculty.
-Why?
-Because each and everyone lives in a digital world that is exponentially changing.
+At TechAcademy, we are open to every faculty because each and everyone lives in a digital world that is exponentially changing.

 Luckily, we do not have just business students that participate in our program.
 I mean, when and where do I meet mathematics, physics, teaching, or humanities students all in one place?
 I find it interesting to get to know different perspectives.